timschopinski/web_crawler/README.md

 --max_depth, maximum depth of subpages, by default is set to 2

-Example:
+--timeout, you can speed up the scraping by specifying the timeout argument, default is 3s

+Notice:
+If the script will reach the timeout there will be a 'Timeout error.' message displayed in the console.

+Example usage with all arguments:

-crawl.py --page 'url' --format 'csv/json' --output 'output' --max_depth 3 --allow_redirects
+crawl.py --page 'url' --format 'csv/json' --output 'output' --max_depth 3 --allow_redirects --timeout 10

 ## License